Usage

 • model: filename of kinetic model being reduced (Chemkin or Cantera)

-• phase-name: Optional name of phase in Cantera CTI file to be reduced
+• phase-name: Optional name of phase in Cantera YAML file to be reduced

 • targets: List of one or more target species; required for DRG, DRGEP, and PFA methods